USDA/data-standards/index.md

 the National Information Exchange Model (NIEM) in establishing this emerging domain.

-USDA has also set this page up for collaboration and USDA welcomes your feedback in ensuring we create complete, full-described standards for interfacing with USDA.
+USDA has also set this page up for collaboration and USDA welcomes your feedback in ensuring we create complete, full-described data standards for interfacing with USDA.

 This collaboration site is intended: